glennblock/Brook/readme.txt

 Solutions:

 Brook.sln - Builds the Brook framework.
 Also includes BlendLauncher for step-through debugging of design time executing code.
-BrookSample.sln - contains a very simple sample (stupidly simply) using Brook to wire up VMs
+BrookSample.sln - contains a very simple sample (stupidly simply) using Brook to wire up VMs.
+Uses pure reflection (no attributes need) or MEF depending on if the UseMef flag is set.

 Projects: